flimflam-austin/hugo-cms-test/content/quick_reads/20201215-pres-elect-biden-qtd/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“We are a great nation.
+      <blockquote><em>“We are a great nation.
 We are a good people.
-We may come from different places, hold different beliefs, but we share in common a love for this country, a belief in its limitless possibilities…”_
+We may come
+      from different places, hold different beliefs, but we share in common a love for this country, a belief in its limitless possibilities…”</em></blockquote>
     citation: PRES-ELECT JOE BIDEN
     _key: 53b3f69229db
   - order: 1
     useCheckmark: true
     body: >-
-      Pres-Elect Biden after the Electoral College formally elected him the 46th U.S. president.
+      <div><p>Pres-Elect Biden after the Electoral College formally elected him
+      the 46th U.S. president.
 In his speech, Pres-Elect Biden detailed his victory, promising to prioritize fighting the pandemic and economic recovery.
-The new Congress will formally recognize the votes January 6th - Inauguration Day is Jan 20, 2021
+The new Congress will formally recognize the votes January 6th - Inauguration Day is Jan 20, 2021</p><p></p></div>
     citation: VIEW SOURCES
     _key: f9ddca430c47